 The annual reexamination date is the anniversary date of the HAP contract.
 Approximately ninety to one hundred and twenty (90-120) days prior to the annual reexamination date, the WHA will mail a recertification packet to the Head of Household.
 This packet contains the Application for Continued Participation, HUD-9886 (must be signed by the Head of Household, spouse, regardless of age, and all additional adults living in the household), HUD-92006, HUD-52675, EIV acknowledgement form, WHA General Release, WHA Certification form, and Guest Policy.
 The Head of Household must sign all forms, releases and certifications.
-Together with recertification packet, a notice is sent to the family explaining the recertification process, the time to return the documentation to the WHA and the verification documents required by the WHA.
-In general, the WHA requires income and asset verification for all household members, full-time student certification for household member over eighteen (18) claiming enrollment in school or college, proof of childcare expenses, and medical expenses for Elderly/Disabled households.
+Together with recertification packet, a notice is sent to the family explaining the recertification process, the time to return the documentation to the WHA and the verification for all household members, full-time student certification for household member over eighteen (18) claiming enrollment in school or college, proof of childcare expenses, and medical expenses for Elderly/Disabled households.